UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_14.md

 Let’s create our numeric and categoric pipelines for this data using `make_pipeline` instead of `Pipeline()`.

-Look how much less effort our pipeline took\!
+Look how much less effort our pipeline took!

-Our `ColumnTransformer` may still have the same syntax but guess what?\!
+Our `ColumnTransformer` may still have the same syntax but guess what?!
-We have a solution for that too\!
+We have a solution for that too!

 ---